11 Best Things to Do in Kisumu

 Where to stay in Kisumu

 Accommodation choices are plenty and they vary with budget and location.
-My top picks are Imperial Hotel, Impala Eco-Lodge Hotel, Acacia Premier, Sovereign Hotel, and Imperial Hotel Express (perfect for budget and business travellers).
+My top picks are the Imperial Hotel, Imperial Hotel Express (perfect for budget and business travellers), Acacia Premier, Sovereign Hotel, Ciala Resort, The Vic Hotel, the Grand Royal Swiss Hotel and Best Western Kisumu Hotel.
 Alternatively, you can stay at these beautiful Airbnbs.

 Places to go/ Things to do in Kisumu: